kidwellj/multi-room-hifi/README.md

 - [AudioScience Review Forums](https://www.audiosciencereview.com) - seriously exacting standards in terms of audio quality, good discussion on the underlying factors in device performance
 - [DIY Budget Audio blog](https://diybudgetaudio.com)
 - [R/Selfhosted reddit feed](https://www.reddit.com/r/selfhosted) - discussion of software and home servers
+- [Raspiaudio Forums](https://forum.raspiaudio.com/) a bit like the slimdevices forum, but more folks coming from RPi and ESP to LMS.